weijunnan/GitPro/readme.txt

-Git is a distribute software append GPL.
+Git is a distribute software append GP.
+Git has a mutable index called stage.